Read Caribbean

 - Books set in the Caribbean

-With 2022 being our fourth year, we want to make a bigger impact.
+With 2024 being our sixth year, we want to make a bigger impact.
 Currently we have Caribbean Bookstagrammers who will be advocating for reading Caribbean all of June.
-2022 promises to be an amazing year for #ReadCaribbean.
+2024 promises to be an amazing year for #ReadCaribbean.
 Be sure to follow the hashtag #ReadCaribbean on Instagram to see all that we get up to!

-I know I say this every year but 2023 will be amazing year for persons who Read Caribbean.
-Some amazing debut Caribbean Authors will be hitting the shelves in 2023 and I am here to let you know about all of them!
-2023 promises to be a big year for Read Caribbean...
+I know I say this every year but 2024 will be amazing year for persons who Read Caribbean.
+Some amazing debut Caribbean Authors will be hitting the shelves in 2024 and I am here to let you know about all of them!
+We will be reading novels, books from authors we...